geet13govind/Web-Scraping-Project-2-New-/README.md

 # Nexthikes-Project -2 -2
-# Web Scraping and saved scrapped data in to csv file.
+# Web Scraping and save scrapped data in to csv file.

 # Prerequisites: